waterswv/bryan-mierke-100-days-of-code/README.md

 Ref: [Article](https://medium.com/killingmeswiftly/binary-search-tree-18491204c281)

 **Day 6** Array.keys() function returns an array of position keys for an array regardless if the value of an array is undefined or has been deleted.
 Unlike Object.keys() which will omit positions keys if the value is undefined.

+**Day 7** RegExp - you can create as a literal or with new Constructor object.
+Utilize test() on the regex or you can use match() on the variable.
+Test will return a boolean while match will return null or an array of the matches.
+See code sample for example of both.

 ## Code Samples